 He also highlighted his work pushing for women's rights legislation, including a proposal for that she supported regarding women on college campuses.

 "You came to Syracuse University with me and said it was wonderful," he told Gillibrand.
 "I'm passionate about the concern — making sure women are treated equally.
 I don't know what's happened, except that you're now running for president."

 Colorado Sen. Michael Bennett spoke against decriminalizing border crossings — an idea endorsed by some other candidates — but stressed the agreement among Democrats on ending family separations that have been prevalent under Trump.

 “There’s not a single person on this stage who if they were president would ever separate a child from its parents,” he said.

 Bill de Blasio and Cory Booker go on the offensive at Job Biden about why he didn't do more to stop deportation of immigrants.
-CNN
+The Detroit News

 De Blasio challenged Biden on whether he spoke out and tried to stop the deportation of undocumented immigrants under Obama, accusing Biden of evading the question.

 “Mr. Vice President, you want to be president of the United States, you need to be able to answer the tough questions," de Blasio said.
 "I guarantee you if you're debating Doanld Trump, he's not gonna let you off the hook."

 Biden retorted that he had been vice president and not president.